DIDSR/sfrc/README.rst

-- **Inputs**: Restored medical images from Deep learning- or Iterative regularization-based methods and their reference counterparts from the standard-of-care methods (such as FBP), and hallucination threshold.
+- **Inputs**: Restored medical images from Deep learning- or Iterative regularization-based methods and their reference counterparts from the standard-of-care methods (such as analytical-based Filtered BackProjection (FBP), inverse Fourier Transform (iFT)), and hallucination threshold.

 .. raw:: html